A view over to Trotanoy from a neighboring vineyard, Gombaude Guillot - November 2021

 1990 95p

-Tasted in March 2020.
+I tasted it in March 2020.
 It showed all the goodies associated with the character of this vintage, which was very successful in Pomerol.
-Strong and potent, well-equipped with black cherries and truffles, silky texture, excellent balance, deep and refined with unique complexity and length.
-Long finish.
+Strong and potent, it was well-equipped with black cherries and truffles.
+It has a silky texture and excellent balance.
+It is deep and refined, with unique complexity and length.
+It has a long finish and a long life.
 Impressive stuff.
-Long, long life.
 Stand A-A/B.

 1985 93p

-Tasted in March 2020.
-It was a big harvest in Bordeaux in this vintage.
+I tasted it in March 2020.
+This vintage had a big harvest in Bordeaux.
 I was in Bordeaux during harvest, and the grapes were big but in excellent condition.
 Yield per ha around Bordeaux reached 70 hl at many estates.
-This vintage suffers a bit of dilution, but on the whole, it's a pretty, feminine wine, graceful and tasty, cherries and grated chocolate, well-balanced and with a smooth fruity finish.
+This vintage suffers a bit of dilution, but on the whole, it's a pretty, feminine wine, graceful and tasty, with cherries and grated chocolate, well-balanced, and with a smooth fruity finish.
 Stand B.

 1983 96p

 Tasted in March 2020.
-The big surprise here.
-Sourced from a winemerchant in Holland, it was an epic wine.
+The big surprise happened here.
+This wine was sourced from a wine merchant in Holland; it was an epic wine.
 I put in the flight together with 1970 and 1978.
 1983 had blown wines both far, far away down the road.
 You might think this wine differed from its one-year younger brother from a more famous vintage (1982)?
 Think again!
 It was almost equally impressive!
 Powerful, youthful, stunning depth and complexity, and silky.
 Stand A.

 1982 98p

-Tasted in March 2020.
+I tasted it in March 2020.
 Bull's eye!
-This bottle did catch my attention immediately.
-It is strong and compact with an aura of sophisticated touch, luscious cherry fruit, truffles, and chocolate, silky texture, extraordinarily structured and long.
+This bottle caught my attention immediately.
+It is strong and compact, with an aura of sophisticated touch, luscious cherry fruit, truffles, and chocolate, silky texture, extraordinarily structured, and long.
 Simply an impressive bottle to taste!
 Stand B/C.

 1978 90p

-Tasted in March 2020.
-Delicious wine, but that's it.
-It didn't challenge the other wines in the tasting simply because it lacked their intensity, concentration, and depth.
-It is elegant, round, and tasty but also starting to be well past its peak.
+I tasted it in March 2020.
+It was a delicious wine, but that's it.
+It didn't challenge the other wines in the tasting simply because it needed their intensity, concentration, and depth.
+It is elegant, round, and tasty, but it is also starting to be well past its peak.
 Stand B/C.

 1975 97p

-Tasted in March 2020.
-Very close to 1971 and 1964 in terms of power, structure, and length.
-Great, great complexity, richness, and sophisticated touch.
-Utterly impressive wine with still many years left in the tank.
+I tasted it in March 2020.
+In terms of power, structure, and length, it is very similar to 1971 and 1964.
+It has great complexity, richness, and a sophisticated touch.
+It is a very impressive wine with many years left in the tank.
 Stand B.

 1971 97p

-Tasted in March 2020.
-Accompanied in the same flight by 1964, 1966, and 1975.
-As spectacular wine as 1964!
-Same description, little difference in style, and very typical wine for this property.
+Tasted in March 2020, it was accompanied in the same flight by 1964, 1966, and 1975.
+It is as spectacular a wine as 1964!
+It has the same description, little difference in style, and is very typical of this property.
 10-15 years more in the cellar, for sure.
 Stand B.

 1970 94p

-Tasted in March 2020.
-A lighter version of 1971 also showed more age.
-1971 vintage is considered a better one on the Right Bank than 1970.
+It was tasted in March 2020.
+It was a lighter version of 1971, but it also showed more age.
+The 1971 vintage is considered a better one on the Right Bank than 1970.
 However, there was nothing to complain about here because finesse, elegance, and an adequate portion of black cherries with truffles were present to please the taster.
-At its peak now.
+It is at its peak now.
 Stand A-A/B.

 1966 92p

 Tasted in March 2020.
-A bit edgy and showed little fruit.
+It was a bit edgy and showed little fruit.
 It's a typical wine for this vintage that isn't "friendly" and open for business.
 However, the structure, balance, depth, and length are in the right place.
 Stand B/C.

 1964 97p

-Tasted in March 2020.
+I tasted it in March 2020.
 It turned out to be a fabulous example of Trotanoy.
-Fat and dense with a very intense nose of black cherries and truffles, packed with fruit and a good portion of grained tannin.
-Strong backbone, great complexity, sophisticated and long, long finish.
+It's fat and dense, with a very intense nose of black cherries and truffles.
+It's packed with fruit and a good portion of grained tannin.
+It has a strong backbone, great complexity, sophistication, and a long, long finish.
 It's hard to believe that this wine is only 56 years old because it tasted younger than that!
 Stand B.

 1916 84p

-Tasted in March 2020.
-A true rarity, I have to say.
-It was an old heavy Bordeaux bottle, the label muggy and not that readable.
-I don't think it was a chateau bottling and looked like a negociant one.
-Little fruit, a bit medicinal, still some truffles left.
-More curiosity than a bottle of genuine wine.
+I tasted it in March 2020.
+It was a true rarity, I have to say.
+It was an old, heavy-weight Bordeaux bottle; the label was muggy and not very readable.
+I don't think it was a chateau bottling; it looked like a negociant one.
+There was little fruit, a bit medicinal, and still some truffles left.
+It was more of a curiosity than a bottle of genuine wine.
 Stand D.